andreas-kupries/array/README.txt

 Use case for mkphash is the cached store of, say ticket changes.
 The cache contains the latest (mtime) state for all tickets (documents) and their fields (hash key).

+Check the method result requirements for 'tie', and put them into the code and tests.